Sacred Games 2 REVIEW: Guruji’s Mystery Solved; Gaitonde & Sartaj Get Their Answers!

 As the story proceeds, Gaitonde reveals the two people he calls when he remembers Bombay.
 He is seen trying to meet Jojo (Surveen Chawla) but gets caught by Parulkar.
 It is then that Yadav comes to Gaitonde's rescue.
 After Gaitonde does as instructed by Yadav, he gets Isa's number (as Gaitonde wants to take revenge on Isa).
 On the other hand, Sartaj and his men now have only a few days left to save the country.

-As we watch further, we feel that just like Gaitonde, Sartaj too, is getting trapped in the ashram (as Sartaj confesses how he is guilty because of his past - he couldn't save his people and couldn't even save his marriage).
+As we watch further, we feel that just like Gaitonde, Sartaj too is getting trapped in the ashram (as Sartaj confesses how he is guilty because of his past - he couldn't save his people and couldn't even save his marriage).
 Sartaj gets a clue that Guruji is alive!

 Gaitonde becomes closer to Guruji, who makes him the lead of a major project.
 Guruji's men become a catalyst to destroy the world.
-Gaitonde, slowly, gets to know that he is being used by Guruji, but by then it would have been too late, as Shahid Khan is all ready with a nuclear bomb, which is all set to explode within a couple of days.
+Gaitonde, slowly, gets to know that he is being used by Guruji, but by then it would have been too late, as Shahid Khan is all set with a nuclear bomb, which is all set to explode within a couple of days.
 Meanwhile, due to drugs (that Sartaj was taking in the ashram), he gets detained from the case.
 Majid gets a clue that Parulkar had helped trucks, which carried illegal items, reach Bombay.

 View this post on Instagram